 - 2 garlic cloves minced

 - One, 5 ounce bag, washed baby spinach

 - One, 14 ounce can, artichoke hearts packed in water, well drained, chopped

 - 1/3 cup Fage Greek yogurt - I use Fage total

 - 2 teaspoons Hellmann's Mayonnaise - the dish needs that tang of mayo

 - 1/3 cup grated Parmesan or Romano cheese

 - Preheat oven to 400 degrees.

-- To ensure your chicken is 'Bariatric tender', center a piece of wax paper or plastic wrap over each piece of chicken and give a couple of whacks to the thick end using the flat side of a meat mallet or bottom of a small heavy saucepan.
-This creates a more even thickness that retains juiciness as you won't be overcooking the thin side so the thick side is done.
+- To ensure your chicken is 'Bariatric tender', center a piece of wax paper or plastic wrap over each piece and give a couple of whacks to the thick end using the flat side of a meat mallet or bottom of a small heavy saucepan.
+This creates a more even thickness that retains juiciness as you won't be overcooking the thin side.

-- Arrange chicken in a shallow baking dish, season with salt and pepper.
-Roast until just cooked through, 10 to 12 minutes per and remove from oven.
+- Arrange chicken in baking dish, season with salt and pepper.

-- Heat olive oil in a small skillet, sauté garlic and baby spinach until wilted and liquid has evaporated, 2 to 3 minutes.
-Remove from heat and stir in the artichokes, yogurt, mayonnaise, cheese, salt, pepper and red pepper flakes in a small bowl until creamy and well combined.
+- While chicken is baking, heat olive oil in a small skillet, sauté garlic and baby spinach until wilted and liquid has evaporated, 2 to 3 minutes.
+Remove from heat to cool for a minute.
+Then add the artichokes, yogurt, mayonnaise, cheese, salt, pepper and red pepper flakes, stirring until well combined.

-- Turn broiler to 450 degrees.
-Using two spoons top each chicken breast with a portion of the Artichoke Spinach Dip.
+- Top each chicken breast with a portion of the Artichoke Spinach mixture.
 (I use about half for the chicken and remaining half to top another meal.)

 - Return to oven and broil until the mixture melts over the chicken and edges brown, 6 to 8 minutes.
-Slice and serve immediately.
+Serve immediately.